 Western New York Rock & Roll

-Wellsville, lies in an area of Western New York far removed from what “New York” evokes to most people not native to the area.
+Wellsville lies in an area of Western New York far removed from what “New York” evokes to most people not native to the area.
 Just a little village, it's actually the largest town in Allegany County.
-The band Zoar has survived for over two decades playing music in all these wonderful small towns in this part of the State.
+The band Zoar has survived for over three decades playing music in all these wonderful small towns in this part of the State.
 Part of the original mission was to include original music in a diverse mix with cover songs they loved to play.
 Mission accomplished!
 Since 1988 Monty Case and Rick Whitwood have performed over 2,000 gigs together, traveled countless miles, as well as formed a lasting bond with many of the people that have supported the band through the years.
 As a matter of fact, the band has had six bass players, with three serving two tenures in the band.
 Zoar had the good fortune of having Chris Dahill return for his second tenure in 2016, a position he currently holds.

 The spring of 1990 brought bassist Roger Carlin to the fold replacing Jon Gates.
 Zoar, now Dunham, Case, Whitwood and Carlin began to earnestly pursue recording original material.
 Their self-titled debut was released in 1992, the culmination of hard work and hard miles.
 Containing such Zoar favorites as 65 Mustang, Livin' The Hard Way, Idaho, Poor Man's Queen, Restless Tonight and Lost In The Space Of Your Mind, the home-spun quality of this release helped make it a strong selling regional album.
 The weekends often consisted of two to three gigs on top of a 40 hour work week.
 The band was a well oiled machine and began to earn a reputation for their live shows.